mx781/mini_transport_tycoon/README.md

 ----------------------

 Once you have successfully compiled the game, it should launch automatically.
-If running natively on macOS, it might take a few second to power up XQuartz.
+If running natively on macOS, it might take a few seconds to power up XQuartz.
 The game can be manually launched by running `./main.byte`.

 Please make sure that both the Terminal and the main game Window is visible on